npyrz/npyrz/README.md

 ### Glad to see you here! &nbsp; ![](https://komarev.com/ghpvc/?username=HypnoticSiege&label=Views&color=blue&style=plastic)

-I'm a High School student planning to have a career in Aviation ✈️.
-I always love to expand my knowledge and learn about new technologies and tools 🔨.
-Exploring different ways to solve problems has always been a big part of me to this day.
-Currently, I do a lot of Discord Bot Development 👨🏻‍💻 and trying to learn some more Vue 👀.
+I'm a 16 year old High School student from Chicago, and I plan on studying Computer Science.
+I'm currently a Front-Wend Web Developer, Web Designer and Discord Bot Developer and I explanding my knowledge to other things.
+I've been coding for over two years, starting with discord bots and then progressing to developing websites, programs, scripts, and overall web development.
+If you are interested in any of my Services feel free to check them out here!
+If you have any concerns or questions feel free to contact me via discord or email.
+If you want to check out my work feel free to checkout my GitHub, it is the most updated and focused social media I use for my work!

 <img align="right" height="215" width="325" alt="" src="https://cdn.dribbble.com/users/416610/screenshots/4801105/coding_desk_flat_vector_ui_ux_design_illustration_motion_animation_gif2.gif" />